-Cash that is externally restricted to purchase or construct capital assets is classified as non-current assets in the statement of net assets.
+Cash that is externally restricted to purchase or construct capital assets is classified as non-current assets in the Statement of Net Position.
 This classification also includes cash and investments designated by the College for those same purposes and other investments with an original maturity in excess of one year.